 Windows 8.1 allows a VPN client to automatically connect to the corporate network.
 From end user perspective, access to corporate resources works just like when he is inside the corporate network.

-Whenever you launch a corporate application or access a corporate resource by name, VPN connection is automatically triggered, if it is not already connected.
+Whenever you launch a corporate application a VPN connection is automatically triggered, if it is not already connected.

 Admin can configure a list of applications that will trigger the VPN connection.
 Whenever an application from the list is launched, VPN connection is automatically triggered.

 The list of applications for which VPN connection is triggered is configured on the client as part of the VPN profile.
 You can add applications to the VPN profile using the Add-VpnConnectionTriggerApplication cmdlet.

 Here, Name is the name of the VPN profile and ApplicationID is the identifier for an application.
 You can add multiple applications at the same time.
 Windows supports both modern apps and traditional apps.

 1. For modern apps, the ApplicationID is the package family name of the modern app.
 Examples are Microsoft.BingNews_8wekyb3d8bbwe for the Bing News app and Microsoft.SkypeApp_kzf8qxf38zg5c for Skype app.